On the Internal Stability of Diffusively Coupled Multi-Agent Systems and the Dangers of Cancel Culture: Problem formulation

-It is important to emphasize that the application points of the disturbances are chosen to be at the points where the agents, $P$, are connected with the controller $K$ defined in \eqref{eq:K}.
-In this choice we follow the physical nature of the interconnection in Fig.\,\ref{fig:BD_cl} and treat $K$ as the controller.
-Separating the blocks $E\otimes I$ and $E^{\top\!}\otimes I$ is then merely a way to streamline the choice of the design parameters, which are the edge controllers in $K_\text e$.
-This logic is frequently followed, see e.g.\ \cite{BDeP:15}, although not in the internal stability context.
+\begin{remark} We choose the application points of exogenous disturbances for the internal stability analysis to be at the points where the agents, $P$, are connected with the controller $K$ defined in \eqref{eq:K}.
+In this choice we follow the physical nature of the interconnection in Fig.\,\ref{fig:BD_cl} and think of separating the blocks $E\otimes I$ and $E^{\top\!}\otimes I$ in the controller as merely a way to streamline the choice of the design parameters, which are the edge controllers in $K_\text e$.